-Skip to main content
+Skip to content

-Step 1: Creating the Vagrantfile
+step 1: Creating the Vagrantfile

 First, I created a Vagrantfile to define my virtual machines.
 This file specified the configuration for two Ubuntu 22.04 VMs, each with a unique MAC address and a static IP address in the same subnet.